robert-burton/object-tracking-demo/readme.md

-# Computer Vision with Python
+# Computer Vision with Python: Real-time Object Detection and Tracking
 Deep Learning model for live video object detection and tracking , using pre-trained YOLOv5s and DeepSORT.

 Video: https://youtu.be/r3nYpwrkDjE